-We put these alongside some of the top performers, like the On Cloud, which won Top Pick for Lightweight Racing Flat, and the Arahi.
-But just edging these out were the Pegasus 34, which won the Best Buy award and the Brooks PureFlow 6, our Editor's Choice winner.
-In this case, we feel that the Pegasus 34s are a more comparable shoe and might better suit a runner looking for a stiffer ride.
+We put these alongside some of the top performers, like the On Cloud, which won Top Pick for Lightweight Racing Flat.
+But just edging these out were the Pegasus 35 and the Brooks PureFlow 7.
+In this case, we feel that the Pegasus 35s are a more comparable shoe and might better suit a runner looking for a stiffer ride.

 As a stability shoe, the expectation is that the shoe will be heavier than average because of its reinforced materials, added padding, and weighty support structures.
-That is no different here: these shoes weigh 25 ounces in a men's 11, making them the heaviest pair after the New Balance 1540v2, which can double as early generation infantry tanks.
+That is no different here: these shoes weigh 25 ounces in a men's 11, making them the heaviest pair we tested.

 Stability shoes are knocked for their extra weight, but that usually translates into a more durable shoe that will last longer and go through more abuse.
 That holds true for these as well.
 Its TRI-FLEX outside places XT-900 carbon rubber along high wear areas of the outsole amid iBR+ blown rubber to protect the midsole and ensure the shoe lasts.
 A heavier upper sporting the Saucony ISOFIT design helps reduce the stress and wear that would otherwise be taken by the lighter, breathable mesh.

 With its thick collar padding, plush tongue, dynamic and sleek-fitting ISOFIT system, and cushy EVERUN topsole, these kicks had a lot going for them.
 But part of the reason they need so much added comfort is because as stability shoes, they lock the foot into a particular position and resist what the foot would otherwise naturally do - which, for some of us, is to flail around in space and time.
-Certainly, these were the most comfortable stability shoes in the lineup and should be at the top of the list for comfortable stability shoes.
-Opening the shoe up to the rest of the pack, though, places them below the Best Buy winning Pegasus 34 and Editor's Choice winning PureFlow 6, both of which allow great freedom of movement and include great amounts of padding and natural fits.
-Between the two, the Pegasus 34 is closer to the feel of the Hurricane ISO 3.
+Certainly, these were the most comfortable stability shoes in the lineup and should be at the top of the list for comfortable stability shoes. .

 One of the notable pitfalls of the stability shoe is the lack of breathability.
 The necessity for nonporous stability structures like cumbersome heel counters and thick padding act in concert to seal off outside air circulation and seal in heat and moisture.
 These kicks maintain those same issues in addition to a partially closed toebox that offsets the breathing of the mesh upper over the forefoot.
-So far as breathability in stability models goes, these are just as good as the Top Pick for Stability, the Arahis, and better than the other two models.
-But if breathability is a must, consider going with the On Clouds.
+If breathability is a must, consider going with the On Clouds.

 These are all-season road shoes that should also serve you well on light trails.
 However, we feel they are best on even terrain.

-At $160 they are on the pricey side.
-They have a good level of performance, but for that price, we think runners will be happy with a lesser shoe and can use the difference to enter a local 10K.
+At $165, these are on the pricey side.
+They have a good level of performance, but for the price, we think runners will be happy with a lesser shoe and can use the difference to enter a local 10K.

-We think most folks looking for a traditional stability shoe will be happy in the Hurricanes, but it's true that they carry a higher price than some of the less traditional shoes like the Arahi.
+We think most folks looking for a traditional stability shoe will be happy in the Hurricanes, but it's true that they carry a higher price than some of the less traditional shoes.
 Even so, they offer exceptional comfort and don't have that bothersome bogged-down clog feeling stability shoes can sometimes carry with them.
 What's more, they'll last a while for most runners, so the price tag doesn't hurt as much when they're around for a few seasons.